llMr-Sweetll/Prompting-Gold-Standard/Academic/README.md

 ║    🎭 "From physics to philosophy, from art to algorithms,    ║ ║       this is your gateway to AI-powered scholarship!"       ║ ║                                                              ║
+║    💫 "Knowledge is our rocket fuel - let's launch into       ║
-║    💫 "To infinity and beyond in academic discovery!"        ║ ║       - Mr. Sweet, Academic AI Explorer                      ║
+║       academic excellence!"                                  ║
+║       - Mr. Sweet, Academic AI Explorer                      ║
 ║                                                              ║
 ╚══════════════════════════════════════════════════════════════╝